 9. Twitching and “trundling” in the Trossach hills

 Loch Lomond and the Trossachs National Park has two claims to fame: it’s Scotland’s first national park and contains the UK’s largest body of water.
-Explore the park by following the Trossachs Bird of Prey Trail, which promises amateur ornithologists a chance of seeing ospreys, peregrines and golden eagles.
+There are plenty of amazing walks in Loch Lomond & the Trossachs : explore the park by following the Trossachs Bird of Prey Trail, which promises amateur ornithologists a chance of seeing ospreys, peregrines and golden eagles.

 The 30-mile route can be covered in half a day by car, though you might prefer to tackle the trail on foot or by bike – or hitch a ride in a vintage Trossachs Trundler bus (summer months only).
 Just keep those binoculars at the ready.